-Do I have to map every form field?
+Do I need to map every form field?

 Nope!
-Only map the form fields where you are collecting info that you'll want to see in the project sidebar or autofill with a smart field later.
-Basic client contact information is a good place to start!
+Only map the form fields collecting info that you'll want to see in the project sidebar or autofill with a smart field later.
+Basic client contact information is a good place to start.

 Which fields can I map to?

-Can my client update information they entered into a mapped field?
+Can my client update the information they entered into a mapped field?

 Yes!
 If you map a form field to a project or client field that already has information stored, the client will see that information when they view the form.
 The client can type in a new response and submit the form to overwrite the existing information.